landhb/portal/README.md

 | Windows | `{FOLDERID_RoamingAppData}`           | C:\Users\Alice\AppData\Roaming\portal           |

 Note: The default relay is `portal-relay.landhb.dev`.
 Your peer must connect to the same portal-relay as you.
-You can change the relay to any domain/IP address in your config.
+You can also host your own relay and change the value to any domain/IP address in your config.

 To send a file: